smileart/image_min/README.md

 Apart from this config you could and probably should tweak particular optimisation workers used.
 For all the details check out the original gem's [`Configuration`](https://github.com/toy/image_optim#configuration) section or open heavily commented `image_optim.yml` in the project's `/config` directory.

-Actually, you have to set your own `Rack::Attack` and `ImageOptim` configurations anyway.
+You have to set your own `Rack::Attack` and `ImageOptim` configurations anyway.
 Luckily it's as easy as copying & renaming sample files in the `/config` directoiry.
 You could leave defaults or set your preferable settings.

 ⚠️ **WARNING**: Config files in the `/config` directory are required but not tracked with git, so before starting it locally, setting it up on staging/production or building Docker images you should create your own config files from samples provided!!!